 Module 10: ISO requirement for food testing lab (ISO 17025)

 Module 12: Case Studies

 Module 13: Laboratory demonstration, practicals and instrument handling

 Graduation in Science and Candidates appearing for the final year of Bachelor's degree/equivalent qualification exam or awaiting their results, are also eligible to apply.

 Minimum time in which a student can complete this diploma course is six months while a maximum of twelve months is allowed to complete the course.

-The registration dates for this bi-annual program run by the institute are updated timely on the webpage.
-The Training sessions and webinars are strictly scheduled depending on the availability of speakers.
-Though the recorded lectures are also made available through the IGMPI Learning Management System so the participants are able to listen to them according to their own pace.
-Effective E-learning tools incorporated into the design of the webpage make the course lectures, videos and study material easily accessible.
-This gives huge window of self-regulated and self-paced performance to the participants.
+The registration dates for this bi-annual executive programme run by the Institute are updated timely on the webpage.
+Effective E-learning tools incorporated into the design of the webpage make the course lectures, online live classes and study material easily accessible.
+This gives a huge window of self-regulated and self-paced performance to the participants.